samanthavenialogan/Trustbutverify/readme.md

 # Prepare your Data for AI Using Aiven for OpenSearch and LangChain
+testing on the readme to see if this also tries submit upstream like Jenn does

 This workshop aims to take unprepared data and make it usable with a Retrieval Augementation Generation (RAG) Pattern for a chat bot.